TimuJ/Unilab/Weekly_Reports/24/M4/W1_report.md

 ## Current week

-- Changed the patent template to word format, new version can be seen here [overleaf](https://www.overleaf.com/project/660b6b40ae2264c22252564c)
+- Changed the patent template to word format, new version can be seen here [overleaf](https://github.com/TimuJ/Unilab/blob/66bb0053c35fb55095ea597496152a0be4c07e08/current_docs/dataset.docx)

 ## Next week

 # Highest priority

-- Wor on patent, as I understood the road is still long and it'll be good to finish it in second decade of April and start experiments at the end of April
+- Work on patent, as I understood the road is still long and it'll be good to finish it in second decade of April and start experiments at the end of April

 ### Other things

-- still need to practise thigns, cause consistency is key
+- still need to practice things, because consistency is key